How to wash a duvet: Expert tips to keep your bedding fresh and clean

 Can you wash a duvet?

-This is very common question, to bring you some professional guidance on the subject, we spoke to Jonathan Warren, bed expert and director of Time4Sleep, a brand that specialises in making mattresses, bedding and furniture to improve sleep since 2006.
+We also spoke to Jonathan Warren, bed expert and director of Time4Sleep, a brand that specialises in making mattresses, bedding and furniture to improve sleep since 2006.
+He provided a list some of the things to keep in mind while cleaning your duvet.

 “Make sure to wash your duvet in cold or lukewarm water with a mild detergent.
 This is because strong and fragrant detergents can affect the filling’s ability to breathe.
 Also, be sure to set your washing machine to a slow or delicate cycle, and don’t forget to add an extra rinse at the end to ensure all the detergent is removed,” he adds.